micmejia/bible-dump/NKJV/Joshua/Josh 11.md

 So they went out, they and all their armies with them, _as_ many people _as_ the sand that _is_ on the seashore in multitude, with very many horses and chariots.

 ###### 5
-And when all these kings had [^a]met together, they came and camped together at the waters of Merom to fight against Israel.
+And when all these kings had met together, they came and camped together at the waters of Merom to fight against Israel.

 ###### 6
 But the Lord said to Joshua, "Do not be afraid because of them, for tomorrow about this time I will deliver all of them slain before Israel.
 You shall hamstring their horses and burn their chariots with fire."